iDontHaveTime/Inertia/README.md

 Inertia is a modular compiler framework inspired by LLVM.
 Currently it offers:

  - **InertiaSupport**: The support library containing support headers implementations.
+ - **InertiaCore**: The core library, that contains everything related to the IR and alike.

 While its not much currently, it is getting expanded quickly.